Fintar o Destino: Plot

-The 50-year-old guy Mané who was a resident of Mindelo on the island of São Vicente as a pubkeeper and a youth football (soccer) trainer.
+The 50-year-old guy Mané was a resident of Mindelo on the island of São Vicente as a pubkeeper and a youth football (soccer) trainer.
 He is reminded each day as he was once as a successful goalkeeper.
 The old admiration for him is steadily disappearing.
 He is therefore not gaining his opportunity to switch to S.L.
 Benfica, the young Kalu in the team trained for his talent in which he wanted him to compete for Benfica.
 Against the will of his wife, he later made his trip to Lisbon.
-Not he wanted to see his bestranged son but for the club Benfica on the occasion of the finals match and for a chance for Kalu to participate.
+Not that he wanted to see his estranged son but for the club Benfica on the occasion of the finals match and for a chance for Kalu to participate.
 He also urged him to find a sportsman, who then, unlike him decides to change to Benfica.
 Afterwards he returned to his home island of São Vicente sobered.